grempe/sirp/README.md

-SRP is an protocol that allows for mutual authentication of a client and server over an insecure network connection without revealing the password to the server or an evesdropper.
+SRP is an protocol that allows for mutual authentication of a client and server over an insecure network connection without revealing the password to the server or an eavesdropper.
 If the client lacks the user's password, or the server lacks the proper verification key, the authentication will fail.
 This approach is much more secure than the vast majority of authentication systems in common use since the password is never sent over the wire.
 The password is impossible to